dt2450/operating-systems/shell/README.md

 This is the readme file for Devashi's shell.

 Please remember to add path using special command 'path', before trying to run any shell commands.
+Update: The version 2.4 doesn't require you to specify the path since the path is IMPORTED from $PATH env variable.
+However, you can still use the path command to modify it.
+The shell doesn't work on env variables though.
+So modifying $PATH within this shell won't affect the directories listed by path command.
+Only operations via path command are permitted to modify the directories listed.

 # Notes: